flairNLP/transformer-ranker/examples/README.md

 # Quick Summary

-This library works as an add-on for [Transformers](https://github.com/huggingface/transformers) and uses PyTorch.
+This library works as an add-on for [Transformers](https://github.com/huggingface/transformers) and relies on PyTorch.
 The only requirements are those two libraries, assuming you’ve already set up your Python environment.
 To use the latest version, clone the repository and install the dependencies: